 MICHIGAN EDUCATION AND COVID-19

-Public School and Higher Education have been closed for the remainder of the academic year.
-Michigan Department of Education Resources are available here
+Public School and Higher Education have been closed for the 2019-2020 academic year.
+On June 30, 2020 the Governor released Executive Order 2020-142, detailing the plans for preK-12 public schools to reopen for the 2020-2021 school year.
+Michigan Department of Education Resources are available here.

 IMMIGRANT RIGHTS AND COVID-19